a-lemonnier/spec_tools/README.md

 # spec_tools [![Build Status](https://cloud.drone.io/api/badges/a-lemonnier/spec_tools/status.svg)](https://cloud.drone.io/a-lemonnier/spec_tools)

-A set of codes for csv and for spectrum manipulation:
+A set of codes for csv and for spectrum manipulation with a py wrapper or not:

  - **threshold**.cpp: remove lines below a wavelength threshold (multi-threaded)
  - **trim**.cpp: cut a spectrum or more between two wavelengths (multi-threaded)